 Oh, how words can evoke some strong emotions… Merely saying the “D” word (you know, ‘dentist’?) can bring back some pretty awful feelings for some people, and that’s not even making the appointment yet!
 We came across a few different lists, but here’s OUR top 10 reasons why people hate the dentist.

 Some of these might seem silly and lighthearted, but the reality is, it’s not funny for someone who experiences real anxiety over seeing a dentist.
-The reasons why people hate the dentist can be varied depending on each person’s past experiences, but the good news is, that modern techniques and technology in sedation dentistry, coupled with a compassionate staff and calm environment, can help you overcome your fear of the dentist so that you can get the quality care that you need.
+The reasons why people hate the dentist can vary depending on each person’s past experiences.
+The good news is, that modern techniques and technology in sedation dentistry, coupled with a compassionate staff and calm environment, can help you overcome your odontophobia or fear of dentist so that you can get the quality care that you need.